turingschool/front-end-curriculum/lessons/module-1/js-object-literals.md

 There are several ways to create an object, and the easiest and most popular is _literal notation_.
 The only thing you need in JavaScript to declare an object is curly braces ```{}```.
 Although, it makes things a bit easier if you at least assign it to a variable, like so: ```var emptyObject = {};```

-Objects are a collection of _key-value pairs_ surrounded by _curly braces_.
+Objects are a collection of _key-value pairs_ or _properties_ surrounded by _curly braces_.
 A _key_ is like a _name_ that holds a value.
 You're actually used to working with key-value pairs already, because a key-value pair in an object is similar to a variable - the variable name serves as a label for the data we really care about referencing.

-In the context of objects, that variable is called a _property_ of the object.
-Each property in an object **must be unique**.
-You cannot have two properties with the same name.
+In the context of objects, that variable is called a _key_ of the object.
+Each _key_ in an object **must be unique**.
+You cannot have two _keys_ with the same name.

 Let's look at an example: